-Specified Mutual Fund Particulars Investors Mutual Fund Tax on income distribution Income distributed would be taxable in the hands of unitholders Resident investor: 10% tax needs to be deducted on income distributed (not applicable to capital gain) as per applicable slabs Non-Resident investor: 20% tax needs to be deducted in case of payment to NRI and Non Domestic company / Foreign Company Short Term Income tax rate applicable Resident Investor: Nil Unit holders as per their income slabs Non-Resident Investor: 30%^@ tax needs to be deducted in case of payment to NRI and 40%@ in case of Non-Domestic company/Foreign company.
+Specified Mutual Fund Particulars Investors Mutual Fund Tax on income distributed would be taxable in the hands of unitholded as per applicable slabs income distributed (not applicable to capital gain) Non-Resident investor: 20% tax needs to be deducted in case of payment to NRI and Non Domestic company / Foreign Company Short Term Income tax rate applicable to the Unit holders as per their income slabs Resident Investor: Nil Non-Resident Investor: 30%^@ tax needs to be deducted in case of payment to NRI and 40%@ in case of Non-Domestic company/Foreign company.
 (35% w.e.f.
 23 Jul 2024) Long Term Not Applicable Not Applicable